How to contribute to GRASS GIS development

 Contributing to GRASS GIS: An overview

-Before diving in, familiarize yourself a bit with the contribution process:
+Before further diving in, familiarize yourself a bit with the contribution process:

 Set up your development environment